Mindfulness Courses for Children and Teens

 In addition, some lessons will include a Science Fact, usually related to human physiology.

-A hi-light of the course is MonkeyMind the puppet.
-MonkeyMind is a lovable, excitable puppet who has has trouble with self-regulation.
+For primary students, a hi-light of the course is Judy’s monkey friend, a lovable, excitable puppet who has has trouble with self-regulation.
 He often interrupts with jokes, gets overly upset when he makes mistakes, and has difﬁculty getting along with his brother.
-Through their interactions with MonkeyMind, the students learn how to name their emotions, describe where they feel this emotion within their bodies, how to take a pause, and to reﬂect on their choices.
+Through their interactions with MonkeyMind, students learn how to name their emotions, describe where they feel this emotion within their bodies, how to take a pause, and to reﬂect on their choices.
 These lessons, all aspects of self-regulation, are valuable skills for both the classroom and life.

 In addition, students take part in a graduation ceremony where they create a mandala out of dry legumes and pasta.
-A mandala is a circular design, wherein the pattern begins in the centre and moves outward.
 Creating a mandala as a group allows the students to express themselves uniquely, yet still within a uniﬁed structure.
 (A great metaphor for the classroom!)
 Each class choses a different intention or theme for their mandala, such as love, honesty, family, friendship.

 Frequently asked questions